vrabbi/lab-carvel-bundles/workshop/content/exercises/15-configuration-bundle.md

-Now that we have an image lock file which includes a list of images with the resolved hash reference for the image, we are ready for the next step, which is to create a bundle containing the configuration for the application.
+Now that we have an image lock file which includes a list of images with the resolved hash references for the images, we are ready for the next step, which is to create a bundle containing the configuration for the application.

 Bundles are a bit different to what you may be used to as they aren't just a